SRITEJA-MOLLETI/ai_chatbot/README.md

 ---

 ## 🚀 Overview
-The **GenAI Document Chatbot** allows users to upload PDFs and interactively ask questions about the document contents through a responsive chat interface.
+The **DocuMuse** allows users to upload PDFs and interactively ask questions about the document contents through a responsive chat interface.
 Using a **Retrieval-Augmented Generation (RAG)** architecture, it performs fast semantic search with **FAISS** and generates contextually grounded answers in real-time using the **Groq API** for LLM inference.
 The app runs seamlessly in an intuitive **Streamlit** web interface.

 ---